Storm dumps record rain and heavy snow on Northern California. Many in Seattle still without power

 “We didn’t get hit that hard in the city,” he said.
 “I just didn’t assume it would be this kind of situation out here.
 Obviously you feel the most for people who had their homes partially destroyed by this.”

-In California, there were reports of more than 20,000 power outages on Thursday.
+In California, there were reports of more than 21,000 power outages Thursday.

 Only 50 vehicles per hour were allowed through part of northbound Interstate 5 from 10 miles (16 kilometers) north of Redding to 21 miles (34 kilometers) south of Yreka due to snow, according to California's Department of Transportation.